Domikohlh/qf-chitrea/README.md

 - Conversely, if yields fall and new bonds only pay $4, your $5 bond becomes more valuable, so its price rises.

+- Higher yields → existing bonds must drop in price to stay competitive.

+- Lower yields → existing bonds rise in price because they look better than new bonds.